jamesaduncan/osom.guide/src/assessments.md

 When a [discovery phase](/lifecycle/#discovery) comes to its conclusion, an assessment will need to be conducted to determine the service should move on to an alpha stage or not.

 This will mean that the service contract will have been tested with user research, and the service team will have a good idea about what will be needed to address the needs that have been identified.
+You'll

 There are three possible outcomes of a discovery phase: